ErcouldnT/AllOEMinOne/README.md

 # AllOEMinOne
-Find a cheapest OEM in Turkey in lightning speed.
+Find a cheapest OEM in Turkey at lightning speed.